Major League: Back to the Minors

 Major League: Back to the Minors is a 1998 American sports comedy film written and directed by John Warren.
 It is the third installment in the Major League film series (following 1989's Major League and 1994's Major League II) and is considered a standalone sequel.
 The film stars Scott Bakula, Corbin Bernsen, Dennis Haysbert, Takaaki Ishibashi, Jensen Daggett, Eric Bruskotter, Ted McGinley and Bob Uecker.

+Major League: Back to the Minors was released by Warner Bros. on April 17, 1998.
+The film received negative reviews from critics and was a box office bomb, grossing $3.5 million against an $18 million budget.